 Eventually food and clicking sounds are phased out so that puppies are able to execute tasks upon command.

-Professional family photo of Copper's litter and of your sponsored puppy.
+Professional family photo of each Project 2 Heal litter of future service dogs.

-Access to visits with your sponsored puppy and other litters at Project 2 Heal facility.
+Access to visits with future service dogs at the Project 2 Heal facility.

 Updates on puppy progress as our puppies are donated to service dog partner organizations.